Hieu Van Le: Governor

 Le's appointment as Governor of South Australia to replace Kevin Scarce was announced on 26 June 2014; he took office on 1 September, with Scarce's term expiring on 7 August.
 Le is a Catholic and credits his experiences as a refugee for strengthening his religious convictions.
 In June 2019, Premier Steven Marshall announced that Le's original term as governor had been extended by two years, to 31 August 2021.
+During this time, Le has served as patron for over 230 organizations.